 This tax strategy outlines ACCA’s commitment to meet our tax obligations.

 ACCA is the Association of Chartered Certified Accountants.
-We are a thriving global community of 233,000 members and 536,000 and future members based in 179 countries that upholds the highest professional and ethical values.
+We are a thriving global community of 241,000 members and 542,000 future members worldwide that upholds the highest professional and ethical values.
 Our purpose is to be a force for public good and lead the global accountancy profession by creating opportunity.

 We believe that accountancy is a cornerstone profession of society that supports both public and private sectors.
 That’s why we’re committed to the development of a strong global accountancy profession and the many benefits that this brings to society and individuals.